edubkendo/tower-docs/docs/models/validations.md

 Besides `onlyInteger`, this helper also accepts the following options to add constraints to acceptable values:

-:greaterThan – Specifies the value must be greater than the supplied value.
+`greaterThan` – Specifies the value must be greater than the supplied value.
 The default error message for this option is "must be greater than %{count}".
-:greaterThanOrEqualTo – Specifies the value must be greater than or equal to the supplied value.
+`greaterThanOrEqualTo` – Specifies the value must be greater than or equal to the supplied value.
 The default error message for this option is "must be greater than or equal to %{count}".
-:equalTo – Specifies the value must be equal to the supplied value.
+`equalTo` – Specifies the value must be equal to the supplied value.
 The default error message for this option is "must be equal to %{count}".
-:lessThan – Specifies the value must be less than the supplied value.
+`lessThan` – Specifies the value must be less than the supplied value.
 The default error message for this option is "must be less than %{count}".
-:lessThanOrEqualTo – Specifies the value must be less than or equal the supplied value.
+`lessThanOrEqualTo` – Specifies the value must be less than or equal the supplied value.
 The default error message for this option is "must be less than or equal to %{count}".
-:odd – Specifies the value must be an odd number if set to true.
+`odd` – Specifies the value must be an odd number if set to true.
 The default error message for this option is "must be odd".
-:even – Specifies the value must be an even number if set to true.
+`even` – Specifies the value must be an even number if set to true.
 The default error message for this option is "must be even".
 The default error message is "is not a number".

 ### Presence